US STOCKS-Stimulus hopes buoy Wall Street after rout

 "As long as people are able to hang on to their jobs, the payroll tax cuts will be quite supportive."

+Boosting sentiment further, Vice President Mike Pence said private U.S. health insurance companies had agreed to cover coronavirus treatment and waive co-payment fees for tests.

-Traders are also keeping an eye on Trump's news conference for further hints on stimulus measures to contain the outbreak, which has now infected more than 114,300 people globally and led to over 4,000 deaths.
+Traders will also focus on Trump's news conference later in the day for further hints on measures to contain the outbreak, which has now infected more than 114,300 people globally and led to over 4,000 deaths.

-A top U.S. public health official warned that the virus spread would likely get worse and advised citizens to assess their travel plans.

-The utilities and consumer staples — commonly considered bond proxies — were among the biggest decliners, after showing resilience in Monday's rout.
+Utilities and consumer staples — commonly considered bond proxies — were among the biggest decliners, while technology and consumer discretionary stocks edged higher.

+Wall Street's main indexes plunged more than 7% on Monday, the 11th anniversary of the market's longest bull run, as oil prices plummeted following pledges by top producers Saudi Arabia and Russia to increase output in an over-supplied market.

-Rate-sensitive financial stocks firmed 1.2% as U.S. Treasury yields bounced off record lows.
+Rate-sensitive financial stocks firmed 0.8% after suffering their worst day in more than a decade as U.S. Treasury yields bounced off record lows.

-Underlining the volatility in the market, declining issues outnumbered advancers for a 1.14-to-1 ratio on the NYSE and for a 1.13-to-1 ratio on the Nasdaq.
+United Parcel Service Inc gained 4.4% as Stifel raised its rating on the package delivery company, while Amazon.com Inc rose about 4% as Cowen & Co raised its price target on the retail giant's shares.

-The CBOE Volatility index, a gauge of investor anxiety, slipped about 2.3 points to 52.20, after closing at its highest since the financial crisis.
+Wall Street's fear gauge slipped about 2.3 points to 52.20, after closing at its highest since the financial crisis.

+Underlining the volatility in the market, advancing issues matched decliners almost 1-to-1 on the NYSE and the Nasdaq.

-The S&P index recorded three new 52-week highs and 96 new lows, while the Nasdaq recorded four new highs and 490 new lows.
+The S&P index recorded three new 52-week highs and 97 new lows, while the Nasdaq recorded five new highs and 514 new lows.
 (Reporting by Sanjana Shivdas and Medha Singh in Bengaluru; Editing by Sriraj Kalluvila and Shounak Dasgupta)